tc39/proposal-smart-pipelines/readme.md

 ##### Bare function call
 If the body is a merely a simple reference, then that identifier is interpreted to be a **bare function call**.
-The pipeline’s value will be the result of calling the body with the topic value as its argument.
+The pipeline’s value will be the result of calling the body with the current topic as its argument.

 That is: **if a pipeline** is of the form **_topic_ `|>` _identifier_**\
 or _topic_ |> _identifier0_._identifier1_\